Click Here To Schedule A Consultation

 Will doxycycline treat hormonal acne?

 Doxycycline is an oral antibiotic that treats acne by inhibiting the growth of acne-causing bacteria and reducing inflammation.
-Doxycycline and other tetracycline antibiotics are often the first choice for treating breakouts.
-Doxycycline can help reduce breakouts by reducing the amount of acne-causing bacteria on the skin’s surface.
-However, hormonal acne in adult women does not always resolve with doxycycline.
+While doxycycline and other tetracycline antibiotics are often the first choice for treating breakouts, hormonal acne in adult women does not always resolve with doxycycline.
 In fact, adult hormonal acne often doesn’t respond well to oral antibiotics, topical antibiotics, or retinoid creams.
-Many patients with hormonal acne benefit from other acne treatment options, such as oral contraceptives, spironolactone, or Winlevi.
-Winlevi is a prescription topical acne cream that contains clascoterone.
-Clascoterone works by blocking hormones in the skin from overproducing sebum.
-Some patients rely on a combination of hormonal acne treatments to achieve and maintain clear skin.
+Many patients with hormonal acne benefit from other acne treatment options, such as oral contraceptives or spironolactone.
+Most patients rely on a combination of hormonal acne treatments to achieve and maintain clear skin.
 Dr. Green will work with you to develop an acne treatment plan that best suits your needs.

-Dr. Michele Green in New York City is an internationally-renowned board-certified dermatologist with over two and a half decades of experience providing some of the most discerning men and women from around the globe with the best non-invasive treatment options available, including for acne breakouts and acne scars.
-Dr. Green is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and The New York Times for her dedication to her patients and expertise.
+Dr. Michele Green in New York City is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the most discerning men and women from around the globe with the best non-invasive treatment options available, including oral medications, V-Beam laser, and targeted skincare products for acne breakouts and acne scars.
+Dr. Green is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and The New York Times due to her dedication to her patients and expertise.
 Dr. Green can provide a personalized solution that helps, leaving you looking and feeling like the best version of yourself.
-To schedule a consultation with Dr. Green and learn more about the perfect hormonal acne treatment plan, contact us online or call our NYC-based office at 212-535-3088.
+To schedule a consultation with Dr. Green and learn more about the perfect hormonal acne treatment plan for you, contact us online or call our NYC-based office at 212-535-3088.

 Related Topics